discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 ## Step 2: Project-specific python version

-Next I needed a specific version of Python (my Posit Connect instance runs on 3.11.5).
+Next, I needed a specific version of Python (my Posit Connect instance runs on 3.11.5).

-First I updated my `pyproject.toml` to have the required Python version.
+First, I updated my `pyproject.toml` to have the required Python version.

 Then, adding a specific Python version to the project is also simple.
 After navigating to the project folder, I just ran: